Select Your Trip...

 Located just a few miles off Maui's rugged Makena coast, lies the alluring, sunken volcanic crater of Molokini.
-Her crystal-clear tropical waters teem with an array of fish that are seemingly painted in every color of the rainbow and the island itself is home to two distinct species of seabirds.
+Her crystal-clear tropical waters are home to an array of fish and other unique species of marine-life that seek shelter ininside the shelter that the crater provides.
+The actual island is also a protected nesting area for two distinct species of seabirds.

 Because of Molokini's unique crescent shape, it provides a natural barrier against the waves and currents.
-This is why the water is typically clear, blue and calm inside the crater.
-It is a safe-haven for all kinds of smaller fish and is particularly suitable for beginner to intermediate snorkelers.
+This is why the water is typically clear, blue and calm inside the crater and is particularly suitable for beginner to intermediate snorkelers.
+Additionally, Molokini's distance from Maui's shoreline makes It is a safe-haven for all kinds marine life and attracts fish that seek protection from the deep sea.
+This is why there's always something interesting to see while snorkeling at this unique spot.
+For anyone visiting the island of Maui, Molokini is a place that you must experience at least once in your life.

-Ironically, during World War II, the United States Navy decided to use Molokini for target practice because of this unique shape as the profile also unfortunately resembled a battleship.
+One of the island's unlucky historic moments was during World War II, when the United States Navy decided to use Molokini for target practice because of this unique shape as the island's profile also unfortunately resembled a battleship.
 Thankfully this only done temporarily during the war and the U.S. Navy stopped this practice.
 Fortunately, because of nature's amazing ability to recover, and with the help of careful protection, conservation methods and laws, Molokini is once again alive with marine-life and a pristine and beautiful underwater treasure!

 And even before that, Molokini had an even more tumultuous past!
 Thousands of years ago, although calm and pristine today, Molokini was quite different.
 It began as a violent underwater, volcanic eruption!
 What you see today, is actually what remains of a giant cinder cone that rose above the surface and erupted approximately 230,000 years ago.
 Hundreds of ancient cinder cones can be found all around Maui, but Molokini is unique, in the fact that it is one of the few that rose from the deep ocean floor to reach above the water.
 Many of these cones never break the surface of the water and only erupt below the surface.